grimy86/lowlevelnotes/CCI25/Windows_Internals/Virtual_Memory.md

 That all may seem odd but remember, it's like a normal numerical list where 1, the lower number, is at the top.
 10, the higher number, is at the bottom.

- To dive deeper into how the stack works read the [Call stack file](/Programming_Foundations/Assembly/Architecture/Call_stack.md).
+ To dive deeper into how the stack works read the [stack file](/Programming_Foundations/Assembly/Architecture/Stack).

 ## Heap
 The heap is a region of memory in RAM that is used for dynamic memory allocation, where variables or objects are created and destroyed at runtime (long-time large data objects).
 Unlike the stack, the heap is not managed automatically by the CPU; it is managed by the programmer or a memory manager (e.g., the operating system or language runtime).